Friday, November 17, 2017

 Pit Bull Attacks Woman Same Day as Adopted Out

-UPDATE: 08/24/17: Nearly three months after a rehomed pit bull brutally attacked and killed a 91-year woman, the victim's daughter has filed a lawsuit against the rescue center.
+Nearly three months after a rehomed pit bull brutally attacked and killed a 90-year woman, the victim's daughter has filed a lawsuit against the rescue center.
 Linda Patterson filed a civil lawsuit for $5 million dollars against Forever Home Rescue and Rehabilitation Center in Virginia Beach.
-The pit bull, named Blue, attacked her elderly mother after Linda removed the dog's shock collar, about seven hours after the dog was delivered to the Patterson home.
+The recently adopted pit bull, named Blue, attacked her elderly mother after Linda removed the dog's shock collar, about seven hours after the dog was delivered to the Patterson home.

 Predictably, the lawsuit states the dog had a history of biting before the attack and that the rescue should have known the dog's history.
 A "trial by jury is demanded," according to the court filing.
 Prior to mauling and killing Margaret Colvin, the pit bull had been returned to Forever Home due to his "reactive" behavior -- aggression and lack of impulse control.
 Previous to arriving at Forever Home, Blue had been on death row at New York City Animal Care and Control for "biting people."